cawka/cs118-spring2017/project-3.md

 - The router must respond correctly to ICMP echo requests.

+- Traceroute to router's interfaces and other hosts should work correctly

+    * The router must discard an IP packet when its TTL field is 0.
+In this case the router should respond with an ICMP time exceeded message.

 - The router must successfully route packets between the Internet and the application servers.
     * The router must be able to successfully transmit a small file (500 bytes)
     * The router must be able to successfully transmit a medium file (1 MiB)